ontolex/frequency-attestation-corpus-information/index.md

 > ----------------------- ------------------------------------
 > ### Observable (Class)
 > **URI:** [http://www.w3.org/nl/lemon/frac#Observable](http://www.w3.org/nl/lemon/frac#Observable)
-> **Observable** is an abstract superclass for every element in an OntoLex dataset for which we can provide frequency, attestation or other corpus-derived information.
+> **Observable** is an abstract superclass for any element of a lexical resource that frequency, attestation or corpus-derived information can be expressed about.
+This includes, among others, `ontolex:LexicalEntry`, `ontolex:LexicalSense`, `ontolex:Form`, and `ontolex:LexicalConcept`.
 Elements that FrAC properties apply to  must be observable in a corpus or another linguistic data source.
 > ----------------------- ------------------------------------
 </div>